• Skip to primary navigation

 Pitcher of Fruit Tea

 Then you add the fruity flavor with fruit juice concentrate and lemonade.
 Some recipes also add sugar, but you really don't need it.
 You also don't need to use concentrates.
-Bottled juice or freshly squeezed juice would be fantastic in this drink.
+Bottled juice or freshly squeezed lemon juice or lime juice would be fantastic in this drink.

 My husband often orders an Arnold Palmer when we go out to eat, which is a 50-50 mix of iced tea (usually unsweetened) and lemonade.
 This is very similar only you add orange juice, and pineapple juice in addition to lemonade.
-Some also add a touch of cinnamon.
+Some also add a touch of cinnamon or whole cloves.

 Glass of Fruit Tea punch with lemon and mint